LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

     log halt
     ```

-2. Disconnect the terminal program from the console UART and transfer the credentials to the MG100 using the mcumgr CLI via the console UART.
-Three files need to be transfered to the MG100, the root CA, client certificate, and client key.
+2. Disconnect the terminal program from the console UART and transfer the credentials to the device using the mcumgr CLI via the console UART.
+Three files need to be transferred to the device, the root CA, client certificate, and client key.

     ```
     # Linux/macOS